BR-Org-986/Protector/README.md

 	* Access Token Scopes admin:org_hook, repo

 ## Service Setup
+These values should be updated within the appsettings.json file prior to startup

 ```
-These values should be updated within the appsettings.json file prior to startup\n
-- GitHub Organization name created in Organization Setup\n
+- GitHub Organization name created in Organization Setup
-"Organization": "ORGANIZATION_NAME"\n\n
+"Organization": "ORGANIZATION_NAME"

-- GitHub User to use within the created Organization\n
+- GitHub User to use within the created Organization
-"OrgOwner": "ORGANIZATION_OWNER"\n\n
+"OrgOwner": "ORGANIZATION_OWNER"

-- Secret provided to the Webhook to validate the Event Signature\n
+- Secret provided to the Webhook to validate the Event Signature
-"Secret": "WEBHOOK_SECRET"\n\n
+"Secret": "WEBHOOK_SECRET"

-- Personal Access Token created in Organization Setup\n
+- Personal Access Token created in Organization Setup
-"Token": "OWNER_TOKEN"\n\n
+"Token": "OWNER_TOKEN"

-- POST URL provided to the webhook to receive the repository creation payload\n
+- POST URL provided to the webhook to receive the repository creation payload
-"URL": "WEBHOOK_URL"\n\n
+"URL": "WEBHOOK_URL"

-- Boolean controlling if you would like the service to handle registering the webhook on startup.\n
+- Boolean controlling if you would like the service to handle registering the webhook on startup.
-- Set this to false if you would prefer to setup the webhook in some other way.\n
+- Set this to false if you would prefer to setup the webhook in some other way.
 "InitWebhook":  false
 ```